Lachie-King24/holbertonschool-shell/basics/README.md

 5-listfilesdigitonly is a script that when run, will display files numerically in long format

 6-firstdirectory is a script that when run, will create a directory in /tmp called my_first_directory

+7-movethatfile is a script that when it's run, will move the file betty from tmp to /tmp/my_first_directory